Rocky Hinds

-Rocky Lee Hinds (born February 13, 1986) is an indoor football Quarterback for the Wichita Force of Champions Indoor Football (CIF).
+Rocky Lee Hinds (born February 13, 1986) is an American former football quarterback.
 Rocky was the starting quarterback for the UNLV Rebels after transferring from the University of Southern California.

 High school

 Hinds was a highly recruited athlete who was a member of the 2004 graduating class of St. Bernard High School located in Los Angeles, California.
 He was considered in the Top Ten HS Quarterbacks in the nation.
 In his Senior season Rocky suffered a season-ending injury due to a torn anterior cruciate ligament (ACL) in the right knee.
 Despite the injury he was still named a Super Prep All-American, PrepStar All-American, PrepStar Top 100 Dream Team, Tom Lemming Top 100, Super Prep All- Farwest, Prep All- West, Long Beach Press-Telegram Best in the West first team, Tacoma News Tribune Western 100 and Orange County Register Fab 15.

 According to Scout.com Hinds was ranked #18 for his position.
 As a junior (2002) he was named the All-del Rey League Offensive MVP due to his amazing performance that season by throwing 1,643 yards with a total of 15 TDs and 8 ints.
 Not only did he throw, he also ran 475 yards for 5 TDs.
 Besides football, Rocky also was a member of the track team.
 His best result was 10.47 in the 100 meters he also won the 2003 CIF Division IV 100, 22.0 in the 200, 23-7 in the long jump and 6-10 in the high jump.
 He was recruited by USC, Arizona State, California, Nebraska, and UCLA.